WebOrigami/docs/src/content/framework/intro6.md

 The ori command-line tool has a built-in [copy](/cli/builtins.html#copy) function that can copy one graph into another.
 You can use that `copy` function to copy a virtual graph into a graph of real files in the file system.

-In the terminal, issue the following command.
-(If you're currently running the ori server, stop it with Ctrl+C.)
+<span class="tutorialStep"></span> In the terminal, stop the server with Ctrl+C, and issue the following command:

 ```console
 $ ori copy virtual/src, files/dist